 Then again, if you can’t be bothered, there’s always the donation option.
 Most places you go, and certainly all convenience stores, will have a donation box where you can slip your receipt.
 Then magical things like this might happen!

 I hope you found this post helpful, and are now ready to start collecting those receipts!
 Let me know if you have any questions in the comments below.
-If you’re looking for more how-to guides for living in Taiwan, check out my post Everything You Need to Know About Taking Out The Trash (and Recycling) in Taiwan!
+If you’re looking for more how-to guides for living in Taiwan, check out my post Everything You Need to Know About Garbage Disposal (and Recycling) in Taiwan!
 If you have more ideas for posts you’d like to see, I’d love to hear them!